minvws/nl-rdo-max/README.md

 As MAX is a OIDC <-> SAML bridge, one has to have files for both.
 Each file is described below.
 Further, one needs to create an `max.conf` to define all settings.
 An example is found in max.conf.example with the corresponding explanations.
-To make use of all default settings, a single run of `make setup` should be sufficient.
+To make use of all default settings, a single run of `make setup-local` or `make setup-remote` should be sufficient.
 Allowing you to run the service on all default settings.

 ## Setup Identity Provider (IDP) Metadata